-One of the most common features of Excel is to make Tables.
+In this article, how to make an Excel table expand automatically will be discussed with a broad explanation and demonstrations.
 Making various types of tables with different features made Excel table functionality second to none.
-While working with tables made in Excel, sometimes we face problems like tables not expanding after adding new data which we often need to do as part of updating tables.
-In this article how to make an Excel table expand automatically will discuss with a broad explanation with demonstrations.
+While working with tables made in Excel, sometimes we face problems like tables not expanding after adding new data, which we often need to do as part of updating tables.
+So, let’s see how to make an Excel table expand automatically.

 Download Practice Workbook

 To sum it up, the question of how to make an Excel table expand automatically is answered here in 3 different ways.
 Starting from using menu ribbon options such as Autofitting row and column width with using autocorrect option in Excel options.
 Among all the methods used here, using ribbon options is the easier-to-understand and simpler one.

 For this problem, a macro-enabled workbook is available for download where you can practice and get used to these methods.

 Feel free to ask any questions or feedback through the comment section.

 - How to Use Sort and Filter with Excel Table

 - How to Remove Format As Table in Excel

 - [Fix]: Formulas Not Copying Down in Excel Table